smorrrs/Shadow-Tactics-Resources/level_guide.md

 Chiyo doesn't have any special defenses, anything that kills a normal enemy will take her out.

-It's possible to snipe Chiyo with Takuma from the riverbank near the exit.
+It's possible to snipe Chiyo with Takuma from a specific spot on the riverbank near the exit while she is approaching her shrine.

 ## Epilogue